 Drinks - Beverage offerings are heavily influenced by dining format.
 At takeout pizza spots, sodas and other bottled drinks are almost always on offer for grab and go.
 At dine-in pizzerias, beer, wine, and full bars are popular pairings.

 You’re getting closer!
 With a business plan, location, and equipment in place you’re ready to start considering your daily operations.
 This is where your technology needs come in.
 Although at its core pizza is dough, sauce, and cheese, getting every order right with the infinite customizations customers expect can be a challenge.
 A POS system that can accommodate the complexity of pizza menus is essential to how to run a successful pizza shop.
-Look for technology providers that can deliver the following:
+Look for a pizza POS that can deliver the following:

 Dynamic toppings pricing based on size (e.g. sausage is $1 on a small pizza, $2 on a large)

 The flexibility to run promotions, discounts, and coupon codes

 Looking to start a pizzeria?
 Learn about the pizzeria supplies and equipment needed to start your own pizza business.